josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 }
 ```

-Once we've got a CSS file with some styles in it, adding it globally is as easy as importing the file in our layout:
+Once we've got a stylesheet with some CSS in it, adding it globally is as easy as importing the file in our layout:

 ```svelte
 <!-- __layout.svelte -->